-State-owned electric utility Companhia Paranaese de Energia (COPEL) is the electric utility for the Brazilian State of Paraná, and supplies power throughout the south of Brazil.
-In the mid-1990s it recognised that rapid growth of electricity consumption would require it to build new capacity.
-It already operates a number of large hydropower stations, including four plants on the river Iguaçu; the $1bn Salto Caxias hydropower project is downstream of these.
+State-owned Companhia Paranaense de Energia (COPEL) is the electric utility company for the Brazilian State of Paraná and supplies power to the south of Brazil.
+In the mid-1990s, the company recognised that a rapid growth of electricity consumption would require it to build new capacity.
+It already operates a number of large hydropower stations, including four plants on the river Iguaçu.
+The $1bn José Richa hydropower project is downstream from the plants.

-The site takes advantage of a natural 180° bend in the river, where the river fell rapidly over shallow rapids.
-The powerhouse sits on the narrow wedge of land jutting into the river at this bend.
+The site benefits from of a natural 180° bend in the river, where it is streaming over shallow rapids.
+The powerhouse is located on the narrow wedge of land extending into the river at the bend.

-The river has been damned across the upstream leg of the bend with a gravity roller compacted concrete dam.
-The dam diverts water into four steel penstocks, each of which feeds water to a vertical-shaft Francis turbine.
+The river was dammed across the upstream leg of the bend with a gravity roller compacted concrete dam.
+The dam diverts water into four steel penstocks and each of them feeds the water to a vertical-shaft Francis turbine.
 After passing through the turbines, the water is returned to the river in the downstream leg of the bend.
 The head of water created across the river bend is 50m to 68m.

 Construction of the hydropower project began in January 1995.
-The first of the four turbines went on-line in February 1999 and the fourth and final unit entered commercial service before the end of 1999.
-This was a remarkably quick time to complete a $1 billion hydro project.
+The first of the four turbines started operations in February 1999 and the fourth and final unit entered commercial service before the end of 1999.
+This was a remarkably fast completion of a $1 billion hydro project.

 Gravity roller-compacted concrete dam

-The Salto Caxias dam is 1,100m long, 67m high, and has created a reservoir covering over 180km².
+The José Richa dam is 1,100m-long, 67m-high and forms a reservoir covering a 180km² area.
 The dam is a gravity roller-compacted (RCC) type and is the eighth largest dam of its type in the world.

-Intertechne Consultores Associados (IAC) carried out design and project engineering.
-IAC is a consortium made up by Intertechne, LEME, Engevix and Esteio Consultores Associados.
-In conjunction with COPEL, ICA found the RCC would be 25% less expensive than a rock-fill dam.
+Intertechne Consultores Associados (IAC) conducted the design and project engineering work.
+IAC is a consortium, consisting of Intertechne, LEME, Engevix and Esteio Consultores Associados.
+COPEL and ICA discovered that the RCC would be 25% less expensive than a rock-fill dam.

-Conventional concrete was used to face the vertical upstream face of the dam to provide an impermeable seal.
-Conventional concrete was also used in layers between layers of RCC to build up steps to form the downstream side of the dam.
+Conventional concrete was used to face the vertical upstream layer of the dam to provide an impermeable seal.
+The concrete was also used between layers of RCC to build up steps and form the downstream side of the dam.
 DM Construtora de Obras Ltda carried out the civil works.

-The dam has a spillway with 14 radial gates, each 16.5m wide and 20.0m high, to release water into the main river channel.
+The dam has a spillway with 14 radial gates, each 16.5m-wide and 20.0m-high, to release water into the main river channel.
 The spillway can discharge almost 50,000m³/s.
-There are 15 sluiceways that feed water into the power station intake channel.
-The intake channel in turn feeds four carbon steel penstocks, 11m in diameter and 107m long.
-A consortium of BSA, Coemsa and Barefame fabricated the penstocks.
+15 sluiceways feed water into the power station intake channel.
+The intake channel feeds four carbon steel penstocks that are 11m in diameter and 107m-long.
+A consortium of BSA, Coemsa and Barefame manufactured the penstocks.

-Cracks in the dam were noticed by COPEL when it filled the reservoir in late 1998.
-In 2005 COPEL announced it was planning to fix the cracks and that it would carry out studies to determine the cause.
+COPEL noticed cracks in the dam when it filled the reservoir in late 1998.
+In 2005, COPEL announced it will fix the cracks and conduct studies to determine the cause.

-The design chosen by Kvaerner was similar to that it had used in the Three Gorges project in China.
-The turbines have 7.6m-diameter X-blades which provide the best possible cavitation resistance yet still give a 91.5% operational efficiency at the design speed of 90rpm.
+The design chosen by Kvaerner was similar to the design that the company used for the Three Gorges project in China.
+The turbines have 7.6m-diameter X-blades, which provide a high level of cavitation resistance and offer a 91.5% operational efficiency at the design speed of 90rpm.

-Components for the turbines were made in a number of locations and shipped to site for assembly.
-Forgemaster in the UK made the turbine shaft assembly, Canadian Steel Foundries and Lokomo Steel of Finland shared the manufacture of turbine blades and Alstom in France supplied the hub and band.
+Components for the turbines were made in a number of locations and shipped to the site for assembly.
+Forgemaster in the UK made the turbine shaft assembly.
+Canadian Steel Foundries and Lokomo Steel of Finland shared the manufacture of turbine blades and Alstom in France supplied the hub and band.
 The completed turbine runner weighed 160t.
-At the beginning of 1998, Beckwith sold and shipped five M-3430 Integrated Protection System relays to COPEL for Salto Caxias.
+At the beginning of 1998, Beckwith sold and shipped five M-3430 Integrated Protection System relays to COPEL for José Richa.

-Beckwith engineers travelled to Brazil for commissioning and testing of the relays, and four relays have been put into commercial service while one is a spare.
+Beckwith engineers travelled to Brazil for commissioning and testing of the relays.
+Four relays entered commercial operation and one was kept as a spare.

 Generators and control systems

-The four synchronous generators were supplied by a consortium of ABB Brazil, Coemsa and Bardella and pre-assembled by Ansaldo Coemsa.
-The generators are vertically mounting synchronous type with a rated output of 845MVA at 16kV and 60Hz and a power factor of 0.90.
-Toshiba-Mitsui supplied the switchyard equipment and ABB Brazil supplied transformers.
+A consortium of ABB Brazil, Coemsa and Bardella supplied four synchronous generators and Ansaldo Coemsa pre-assembled the units.
+The generators are the vertically mounting synchronous type with a rated output of 845MVA at 16kV and 60Hz and a power factor of 0.90.
+Toshiba-Mitsui supplied the switchyard equipment and ABB Brazil provided transformers.

-Specialised turbine and generator monitors will be interfaced with the OCS system.
+Specialised turbine and generator monitors are interfaced with the OCS system.
 Bruel & Kjaer and Rittmeyer supplied the turbine monitoring system.
-VibroSystM supplied generator monitoring equipment.
-The plant will be controlled from a central control room located within the powerhouse, but full remote control from the COPEL head office in Curitiba, 100km away, is possible.
+VibroSystM provided generator monitoring equipment.
+The plant is controlled from a central control room located in the powerhouse.
+Full remote control from the COPEL head office in Curitiba, which is 100km away, is also possible.

-The overall project cost of $1 billion was made up of six main elements.
-The supply and installation of electromechanical and the civil construction work accounted for just over half the total.
+The overall project cost of $1bn was made up of six parts.
+The supply and installation of electromechanical and the civil construction work accounted for just over half of the total amount.
 COPEL’s internal costs for project management, financial provision, insurance and other administrative matters accounted for a further 16%.
-Project consultants fees were $40 million or 4% of the projected total project cost.
+Project consultants’ fees were $40 million or 4% of the projected total project cost.
 A further 3% was spent in providing services, temporary buildings and site management.